ddrohan/mobile-app-dev-labs/session05/lab/md/step01.md

 - Add a Splash Screen (to make the app a bit more 'appealing')

 - Carry out a complete refactoring of the project to
-    - update existing Fragments for usage with a Navigaation Drawer
+    - update existing Fragments for usage with a Navigation Drawer
-    - implement new Fragments to add in the neccessary extra functionality
+    - implement new Fragments to add in the necessary extra functionality
     - remove any residual classes and resources no longer needed